The John C. Greene Society

 As we represent a critical portion of student interests at our dental school, we embrace the need to be active participants in representative student government.
 As a part of national and international organized dentistry, we have been proud to elect representatives to national office within the NSRG each of the last two years.

-The JGS has blossomed under the guidance of our faculty supervisor, Dr. Peter Sargent, Associate Dean for Research at the School of Dentistry.
+The JGS has blossomed under the guidance of our faculty supervisor, Dr. Thomas Lang, Associate Dean for Research at the School of Dentistry.
 In addition, we want to give a special thanks to Roger Mraz, Program Administrator for the Office of Graduate and Research Affairs.